legacysurvey/legacysurvey/pages/dr9/description.rst

 The table below indicates the area covered in DR9 for different numbers of passes and in different filters across the entire *unique* survey area.
 Unique area in this table is resolved by including all
 DECam images (the majority of which are from `DECaLS`_) but only including `BASS`_ and `MzLS`_ images if they are both at Declination > 32.375\ |deg| and north of the Galactic Plane.
-These are area estimates derived from the geometry of the CCDs that contribute to the Legacy Surveys footprint, using the `random catalogs`_.
+These are area estimates derived from the geometry of the CCDs that contribute to the Legacy Surveys footprint, using the `random catalogs`_ at a density of 45,000 |d-2|.

 ===================== =========== =========== ===========
 Band/Number of Passes |geq| 1     |geq| 2     |geq| 3